Vamshi782/Vamshi782/README.md

 <summary>🤔 More About Me</summary>
 <br>

-- 🏠 **Based in**: Currently studying at Northeastern University
+- 🧬 **Currently**: Process Development Analyst at Solid Biosciences
 - 🎯 **Looking for**: Full-time Data Analytics roles starting July 2026
 - 💭 **Philosophy**: Data without action is just fancy Excel sheets
+- 🔬 **Passion**: Using data to accelerate life-saving drug discovery
 - 🎨 **When not coding**: Exploring new places and documenting experiences on Instagram
-- ⚡ **Fun fact**: I can explain complex statistical concepts using food analogies
+- ⚡ **Fun fact**: I can explain complex bioprocessing concepts using everyday analogies

 </details>